JoeYerardi/storytelling-with-data-2017-data-from-documents/README.md

 ## [Cometdocs](https://www.cometdocs.com/)
 CometDocs is a web-based service for converting between many different file formats.

+## Excel Pro Tip
-### In Excel, the Text to Columns tool quickly allows you to separate data stored into one column into multiple columns.
+The Text to Columns tool quickly allows you to separate data stored into one column into multiple columns.
 When combined with Excel's find-and-replace functionality, this can be particularly useful for data cleaning.

 ### Two tips and a warning for checking the integrity of your newly-converted data.
 1. Does your original PDF file contain a row with the sum of each column?
 Sum your converted data for each column to make sure it matches the figures in that row.